 About Configuration of Security Group Port 53

-Port 53 is the Domain Name Server’s (DNS) open port.
+Port 53 is Domain Name Server’s (DNS) open port.
 It is primarily used for domain name resolution.
-The DNS acts as a translator between the domain name and the IP address, so users only need to remember the domain name to quickly access the web site.
+The DNS acts as a translator between the domain name and IP address, so users only need to remember the domain name to quickly access the website.

-The “Classified Catalogue of Telecommunications Businesses” (2015 Edition) has incorporated the recursive Internet domain name resolution service into telecommunications services (Code number: B26-1).
-This means that to handle recursive domain name service, the telecommunications services permit for this category must be obtained.
+The “Classified Catalogue of Telecommunications Businesses” (2015 Edition) has categorized recursive Internet domain name resolution services as telecommunications services (Code number: B26-1).
+To manage recursive domain name services, the telecommunications services permit must be obtained.

-1. Conducting of Internet domain resolution services business is not permitted without a business license.
+1. Internet domain resolution services are not permitted without a business license.

-If the company (you) are involved in this business, you must apply for a “Code and Rules Conversion Service License”.
+If you or your company is involved in this business, you must apply for a “Code and Protocol Conversion License”.
 For specific details, contact your local telecommunications administration.

-“Internet Domain Name Management Measures” of the Ministry of Industry and Information Technology, Article 36: To provide domain name resolution services, businesses shall comply with relevant laws, regulations and standards, and have the corresponding technologies, services, and network and information security assurance capabilities.
-Businesses must implement network and information security measures, and must record and retain domain name resolution logs, O&M logs, and change records in accordance with the law, to ensure the resolution of service quality and resolution system security.
-Where the business involves the operation of telecommunications services, it shall obtain the telecommunications business operation license in accordance with the law.
+“Internet Domain Name Regulations” of the Ministry of Industry and Information Technology, Article 36: To provide domain name resolution services, businesses shall comply with relevant laws, regulations and standards, and have the relevant technical, services, network and information security safeguard capacities.
+Businesses shall put in place network and information security safeguard measures, record and store domain name resolution logs, O&M logs, and change records in accordance with the law, to ensure the service quality of resolution and the security of the resolution system.
+Where telecommunications services are involved, businesses shall obtain the telecommunications operations licenses in accordance with the law.

-2. Tencent Cloud will not provide services, such as access or billing, for individuals or entities who have not obtained business licenses or the non-operational Internet information services ICP filing.
+2. Tencent Cloud will not provide services, such as access or billing, for individuals or entities who have not obtained business licenses or ICP filings for non-commercial Internet information services.

-If you (entity) do not engage in Internet domain name resolution services, it is recommended that you adjust the security group policy of your server, and disable port 53 in the inbound rules.
+If you or your company does not engage in Internet domain name resolution services, we recommended you adjust the security group policy of your server, and disable port 53 via inbound rules.

 - Log in to the Tencent Cloud CVM Console.

-- In the instance management page, select the instance where port 53 is to be disabled, and click the ID/Instance Name.
+- In the instance management page, select the instance where port 53 is to be disabled, and click the ID/Name.
 This is shown in the following figure:

-- In the instance details page, select the Security Group tab, to enter the security group management page for this instance.
+- In the instance details page, select the Security Groups tab, to enter the security group management page for this instance.
 This is shown in the following figure:

-- In the Bound Security Groups field, select the Security Group ID/Name of the inbound rule that is to be modified.
+- In the Bound to security group field, select the Security Group ID/Name of the inbound rule that is to be modified.

-- In the Security Group Rules page, select the Inbound Rules tab.
+- In the Security Group Rule page, select the Inbound Rule tab.
 Click Add a Rule.
 This is shown in the following figure.

-- In the Add Inbound Rules window that pops up, enter the following information.
+- In the Add Inbound Rule window that pops up, enter the following information.
 This is shown in the following figure: